klauspost/cpuid/README.md

 The `cpuid.CPU` provides access to CPU features.
 Use `cpuid.CPU.Supports()` to check for CPU features.
 A faster `cpuid.CPU.Has()` is provided which will usually be inlined by the gc compiler.

+To test a larger number of features, they can be combined using `f := CombineFeatures(CMOV, CMPXCHG8, X87, FXSR, MMX, SYSCALL, SSE, SSE2)`, etc.
+This can be using with `cpuid.CPU.HasAll(f)` to quickly test if all features are supported.

 Note that for some cpu/os combinations some features will not be detected.
 `amd64` has rather good support and should work reliably on all platforms.

-Note that hypervisors may not pass through all CPU features.
+Note that hypervisors may not pass through all CPU features through to the guest OS, so even if your host supports a feature it may not be visible on guests.

 ## arm64 feature detection